zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where \\(\lambda_0\\) is the *free-space* wavelength.

-Furthermore, the alternative definition of the complex wave number (cf. Equation 7.6) suggests that
+Furthermore, the alternative definition of the complex wavenumber (cf. Equation 7.6) suggests that

 $$ \tag{7.41}
 	\mathcal{Re} \bigg\lbrace